MicrosoftDocs/visualstudio-docs/docs/data-tools/connect-to-data-in-an-access-database-windows-forms.md

   - "zh-tw"
 ---
 # Connect to data in an Access database (Windows Forms)
 You can connect to an Access database (either an .mdf file or an .accdb file) by using Visual Studio.
 After you define the connection, the data appears in the **Data Sources** window.
 From there, you can drag tables or views onto your forms.
-If you want to understand how the project system in Visual Studio manages these local database files, see [How to: Manage Local Data Files in Your Project](../data-tools/how-to-manage-local-data-files-in-your-project.md).

 ## Prerequisites
  To use these procedures, you need a Windows Forms application project, and either an Access database (.accdb file) or an Access 2000–2003 database (.mdb file).
 Follow the procedure that corresponds to your file type.